jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240215-easiest-way-to-go-from-card-to-productbacklog-item/index.md

 hidden: false
 description: The easiest way to go from card to Product Backlog Item.
 Cornucopia is aimed at the developer, not the security engineer.
 Therefore, we feel that there should be an easy way to go from identifying a threat or vulnerabiltiy to a Product Backlog Item.
 ---
-# 3 scenarios for transforming a Cornucopia Card to a Product Backlog Item
+# 3 Scenarios for Transforming a Cornucopia Card into a Product Backlog Item

-The purpose of playing the Owasp Cornucopia card game is to easily identify threats as a development team.
-In an earlier blogpost, I described how to optimally integrate Threat Modeling by playing the Owasp Cornucopia game in the Scrum process.
-In this blogpost, I will explore 3 real-world scenarios to transform a Cornucopia card to a Product Backlog Item.
+The Owasp Cornucopia card game serves as an engaging tool for development teams to identify potential threats.
+In a previous post, I outlined the optimal integration of Threat Modeling within the Scrum process using the Owasp Cornucopia game.
+This post delves into three practical scenarios for converting Cornucopia cards into actionable Product Backlog Items (PBIs).

-The Owasp Cornucopia cardgame is a lightweight way to do threat modeling and is aimed at the developer, not the security engineer.
-Therefore, in this blogpost, I focused on the easiest way to get a working threat model for each Cornucopia Card.
+The Owasp Cornucopia card game offers a developer-focused, lightweight approach to threat modeling, minimizing the complexity often associated with security engineering.
+Here, I aim to demonstrate 3 straightforward methods for creating effective threat models from each Cornucopia card.

-The assumption is that you played the Cornucopia game with your team before and you have now a list of identified cards, possibly with some notes of why this card is relevant for your project.
+Assuming your team has previously played the Cornucopia game, you should have a list of identified cards, each potentially annotated with reasons for their relevance to your project.
+The task now is to translate these cards into PBIs within your product backlog.

-The job at hand is that you now need to transfer the list of cards to the product backlog and you have to create Product Backlog Items.

-## Playing cornucopia: a practical scenario
+## Playing Cornucopia: A Practical Scenario

-Suppose your team has used three Cornucopia suits: Authentication, Authorization, and Data Validation & Encoding, identifying threats relevant to your project:
+Imagine your team has used three Cornucopia suits: Authentication, Authorization, and Data Validation & Encoding to identify threats pertinent to your project:

 - Authentication: 3, 4, 8, 5
 - Authorization: 5, 9, Q, K
 - Data Validation & Encoding: 2, 7, 8

-The next step is to form Product Backlog Items from these cards.
+The next steps involve crafting PBIs from these identified cards.

-### Prioritize the cards
+### Prioritizing the Cards

-Cornucopia naturally suggests ordering the cards by value:
+Cornucopia inherently recommends sorting the cards by their value, providing a preliminary order.
+However, this prioritization can be adjusted based on specific project needs and insights.

 1. Authorization-K
 2. Authorization-Q